Five Days in theMt. Diablo Region

 A Hotel Stay, a Beautiful Hike, and Wine-Tasting in Style

-Once you’re all checked in, throw on your hiking boots or cross-fit sneakers for a glorious hike of Mt.
+Grab your gear and go for a glorious hike of Mt.
 Diablo.
-You’ll take in the fresh air and magnificent views while getting much-needed exercise.
-After the hike, the quick drive to Shadowbrook Winery is a pleasant one.
-Enjoy a wine tasting to relax your muscles in an elegant indoor/outdoor setting stylishly laid out for optimum relaxation.
+You’ll take in the fresh air and magnificent views while crushing your smart watch goals in record time.
+Next, enjoy a wine tasting at Shadowbrook Winery to relax your muscles in an elegant indoor/outdoor setting stylishly laid out for optimum relaxation.

 Engage in dining from a wide array of culinary cultures in Walnut Creek.
 Your dining experience will be memorable as you “restaurant-hop” for appetizers, to main courses, to dessert, and end with a night cap.
 Map out your dining adventure with a complete list of downtown Walnut Creek restaurants!